spateo.segmentation.vi¶

 Note that

-; hence we needed to wrap each submodule of thenn.Sequential
+PyroModule[...]does not recursively mix inPyroModuleto submodules of the inputModule; hence we needed to wrap each submodule of thenn.Sequentialabove.- Parameters:

 - name str